 - Bathroom/s – Bathrooms are the second most important, most used room in your home and although they’re smaller in size compared to the kitchen, they can make a big impact to its liveability and value.
 We recommend you allocate a budget that’s about 3% of your home’s current value – or $13,500 all said and done.

 - Living Room/s – If a kitchen is the heart of the home then the living rooms are its essence and soul.
 Many memories, milestones and moments happen here so it is important to give them the time and money they deserve.
-Living room renovations can be more than just new floors, paint and lighting, especially if you plan to open up a space by knocking out walls (which should be done by a licenced builder if it is a load bearing wall!).
+Living room renovations can be more than just new floors, paint and lighting, especially if you plan to open up a space by knocking out walls (which should be done by a licensed builder if it is a load-bearing wall!).
 Installing double-glazed windows to reduce noise, heat and cold, or upgrading heating and cooling options can eat up the budget here.
 We recommend up to 2% of your home’s current value (no more than $9,000) to create living rooms your family will love.

 - Facade – The street appeal can say a lot for the potential in increasing the value of your home, likewise the feel-good factor when arriving home after a hard day at work.
 To ensure you don’t overcapitalise on this area we recommend not spending more than 1.5% ($6,750) of your home’s current value.